-After research and another failed attempt, I decided to reach out to Anne Marie for some help and her generous spirit did not disappoint!
-She not only shared the family recipe with me but explained what she had done to simplify it.
+After research and another failed attempt, I decided to reach out to Anne Marie for some help, and her generous spirit did not disappoint!
+She not only shared the family recipe with me but also explained what she had done to simplify it.
 With her advice and a few modifications to my recipe, I was well on the way to a winner.
-Below you will find the recipe with all the instructions to insure your first attempt is a success.
+Below you will find the recipe with all the instructions to ensure your first attempt is a success.

 I wish you and your family a wonderful Easter weekend and hope to see you next week on Thursday, April 8th for an exciting ATOP event called Cooking and Book Chat with Bestselling Author Janice MacLeod.
 You will get your very own signed copy of her new book Dear Paris, and speak with Janet in our virtual class together!
 A few seats remain open, register TODAY!